software-assignments-spring2022/final-project-foodsafe/README.md

 ## Building and Testing
-- git clone
+1. git clone
-- cd front-end
-- npm install
-- cd..
-- cd back-end
-- npm install
-- cd ..
-After installing depedency in both ends.
-Start up two terminals and switch into front end and back end in each terminal.
+2. switch into the front end and back end and npm install in both
+3. run the command : npm start in both directory